martina665/PythonR-/README.md

 #------------------------------------------------------------

-We display the evolution of the atmospheric pressure in Jerusalem using a scatter-plot:
+We displaied the evolution of the atmospheric pressure in Jerusalem using a scatter-plot:

         plt.plot(Jerusalem.time, Jerusalem.pressure)
         plt.title('Pressure evolution in Jerusalem')